edtsech/edtsech.github.com/source/_posts/2013-01-20-vim-to-emacs.md

 categories: vim emacs
 ---

-As you probably know I'm active Vim user, I use Vim daily for about 3 years.
+As you probably know I'm active Vim user, I've been using Vim daily for about 3 years.
 I've started with a vimconfig of my friend [@kossnocorp](https://github.com/kossnocorp) then I tried Vim distribution called "Janus",